The Game Theory of Fake News

-The indices $i$ and $j$ describe the outcome of the previous news story shared by the transmitter: index $j\in\{t,f\}$ indicates whether the transmitter's \emph{previous} story was true or false.
-The index $l\in\{t,f\}$ indicates whether the transmitter's \emph{current} story is true or false, and index $i\in\{c,n\}$ indicates whether the receiver either consumed ($c$) or did not consume ($n$) the previous story.
-With probability $a_0$ the receiver is able to directly assess the veracity of the current story, where $\delta_{lt}$ is the Kronecker delta, equal to 1 if the newly shared story is true, and 0 otherwise.
-If the receiver is unable to assess the veracity of the current story (e.g.~due to lack of background knowledge, or failure to pay attention), then with probability $a_1$ they make their decision based on their previous experience of the news source, according to a behavioral strategy $\mathbf{p}=\{p_{ct},p_{cf},p_{nt},p_{nf}\}$, where $p_{ct}$ is the probability of engaging given that they chose to consume in the previous round and the story was true, and so on.
-Finally, if the reader attends to neither veracity nor past experience, they engage with the story with fixed probability $p_0$. \\ \\ \textbf{Dynamics of reader engagement:} We begin by analyzing the dynamics of the fake news game for a pair of fixed transmitter and receiver strategies (see SI Section 1).
-We show that a transmitter using a strategy of the type described by Eq.~2 enforces a specific relationship between the proportion of transmitted stories that are false, $v_f$, and the overall rate at which receivers consume true and false stories, $v_{tc}$ and $v_{fc}$:
+Indices $i$ and $j$ describe the outcome of the previous news story shared by the transmitter: index $j\in\{t,f\}$ indicates whether the transmitter's \emph{previous} story was true or false and index $i\in\{c,n\}$ indicates whether the receiver either engaged with ($c$) or did not engage with ($n$) the previous story.
+The index $l\in\{t,f\}$ indicates whether the transmitter's \emph{current} story is true or false.
+With probability $a_0$ the receiver is able to directly assess the veracity of the current story \cite{luca_munger_nagler_tucker_2022}, where $\delta_{lt}$ is the Kronecker delta, equal to 1 if the newly shared story is true, and 0 otherwise.
+If the receiver is unable to assess the veracity of the current story (e.g.~due to lack of background knowledge, or failure to pay attention), then with probability $a_1$ they make their decision based on their previous experience of the news source, according to a behavioral strategy $\mathbf{p}=\{p_{ct},p_{cf},p_{nt},p_{nf}\}$, where $p_{ct}$ is the probability of engaging given that they chose to engage in the previous round and the story was true, and so on.
+Finally, if the reader attends to neither veracity nor past experience, they engage with the story with fixed probability $p_0$. \\ \\ \textbf{Dynamics of reader engagement.} The dynamics of transmission and engagement in our model occur across two different timescales.
+First, on short timescales, news is produced and consumed (or not) by transmitters and receivers using \emph{fixed} strategies for a repeated game.
+Second, over longer timescales, transmitters and receivers update their strategies via a noisy optimization process (see SI section 1 for full details).
+Thus, strategy optimization occurs with respect to the utility derived from the equilibrium payoffs across rounds of news production/consumption generated under the (infinitely) repeated misinformation game.